 With its dose-control grinding and 16 size settings, this coffee maker helps you achieve the perfect grind for your coffee no matter how you like it.
 From fine to coarse, this machine has got you covered.
 Its digital temperature control also allows you to brew your coffee at a precise temperature, providing you with an ideal flavor every time.
 Plus, it comes with a steam wand for frothing milk or making velvety cappuccinos.

-- Features 16 grind settings for maximum customization
+- 16 grind settings for maximum customization

-- Can brew two espresso shots simultaneously
+- Capable of brewing two espresso shots simultaneously

 - Its design is aesthetically pleasing